Decisions of the Information Commissioner - Which Act? Which section?

 As such, when searching under a section of the Act, the decisions displayed in the results will inform you whether the decision was made under the FOI Acts 1997 & 2003, or the FOI Act 2014.

 Any decision made under the FOI Act 2014 will include a reference to that Act in its title.
 Consequently, it can be assumed that a decision with no reference to the new Act in its title was made under the FOI Acts 1997 & 2003.

-One of the functions of the Information Commissioner is to review decisions made by public bodies on requests for information made under the FOI Act.
+One of the functions of the Information Commissioner is to review decisions made by FOI bodies on requests for information made under the FOI Act.
 A broad overview of that function is given here.
-A detailed description can be found in this Office's Procedures Manual (known as the Section 16 manual because this is the section of the FOI Act 1997 requiring its production).
-You will find information on how to apply to the Information Commissioner for a review of a decision by a public body in the "Apply for Review" part of this website.
+A detailed description can be found in this Office's Procedures Manual.
+You will find information on how to apply to the Information Commissioner for a review of a decision by an FOI body in the "Apply for Review" part of this website.

 Request for information

 Under the FOI Act, a requester makes a request for records (electronic or paper documents) and the FOI body must issue a decision on that request within four weeks.
 The FOI body may decide to release all of the information requested, to release part of it, or to refuse all of it.
 Where it is refusing access to information, the FOI body can only do so in accordance with the FOI Act which provides for the protection of certain information through its "exemption" clauses.
 There are also sections of the Act which describe information which is not covered by the Act and public bodies may rely on these to refuse information.
 There is no fee for an original FOI request to an FOI body, for access to either personal or non-personal information.

 Internal review by the FOI body